pleshevskiy/pleshevskiy/README.md

 # about me

-I'm a human from Russia, senior fullstack web developer with 9 years expirience and...
+I'm a human from Russia, senior fullstack web developer with 9 years experience and...
 I love cooking.

-In my spare time, I do open source projects, my projects, and I also create authoring courses and teach people.
+Open-source projects are my passion!
+I develop, maintain and improve projects in my space time.
+I also create authoring courses and teach people.

 ### my favorite languages

 _but not everything i know and use in practice_

 - Rust
+- Haskell
 - TypeScript
 - Python
 - SQL